al8ken/GraphSSeT/README.md

 ---------------------------------------------------------------------------------------------------------------------------------

-Please don't forget to cite/acknowledge this GitHub repository, the associated zenodo repository() and the paper().
+Please don't forget to cite/acknowledge this GitHub repository, the associated zenodo repository(https://zenodo.org/doi/10.5281/zenodo.12570096) and the paper(Aitken, A. R. A., Delaney, I. A., Pirot, G., and Werder, M.: Modelling subglacial fluvial sediment transport with a graph-based model, GraphSSeT, EGUsphere [preprint], https://doi.org/10.5194/egusphere-2024-274, 2024.).
 Any questions or problems can be directed to Alan Aitken (alan.aitken@uwa.edu.au)

 Happy modelling!